-The new life of the embankment will start with cleaning and filling the former river-bed with water, cleaning the territory from weeds and chaotically built maintenance buildings.
-A landscape park will be designed on the bank of the Upa river with easy access to the water and pedestrian bridges.
+The new life of the embankment had been started with cleaning and filling the former river-bed with water, cleaning the territory from weeds and chaotically built maintenance buildings.
+A landscape park is designed on the bank of the Upa river with easy access to the water and pedestrian bridges.

-Walking zones, a cafe, a summer stage, children's and sports areas will be located between the river and the Kremlin wall.
-The new embankment will become a recreational zone of a city-wide significance, a place for fun, walking, city-wide events and seasonal fairs.
-The embankment will open another entry to the Tula Kremlin.
+Walking zones, a cafe, a summer stage, children's and sports areas is located between the river and the Kremlin wall.
+The new embankment became a recreational zone of a city-wide significance, a place for fun, walking, city-wide events and seasonal fairs.
+The embankment has finally opened another entry to the Tula Kremlin.

 Krestovozdvizhenskaya square - a pedestrian area

-The square will become a self-sufficient centre of attraction for residents and visitors of the city, a sort of open foyer of the museum complex of the Tula Kremlin and the museum quarter on Metallistov street.
+The square became a self-sufficient centre of attraction for residents and visitors of the city, a sort of open foyer of the museum complex of the Tula Kremlin and the museum quarter on Metallistov street.

-The entrance to the Kremlin from the side of the square will be restored and equipped for people with disabilities so as to meet all modern requirements.
+The entrance to the Kremlin from the side of the square is restored and equipped for people with disabilities so as to meet all modern requirements.